jan-bogaerts/mark/src/markdownCode.md

       - calls eventTarget.dispatch if this.blockEvents == false (initialize blockEvents to false during construction)
     - setIsDirty(value): if this.isDirty !== value: this.isDirty = value; this.dispatchEvent('is-dirty-changed', value)
 - the project service also keeps track of some user configs like:
   - wether auto-save is on or not.
 This value is stored in the local storage.
+  - initialize this.autoSave during construction with the value from the local storage.
 - The project service uses an EventTarget field to dispatch events.
 Other objects can add / remove event listeners to / from the event target to receive events.
 - it raises the following events:
   - content-changed: when the project is loaded or a new project is created.